emily-longman/Nucella_can_Seascape/README.md

 08_window_rnp_100kb:

-- 01_generate_window.R - Create 100kb windows for genome scan.
+- 01_generate_window.R - Create 100kb windows for the genome scan.
-- 02_baypass_window_rnp_Mcali.sh and 02_baypass_window_rnp_Mcali.R - Peform window scan to identify regions with the genome that are enriched with outlier SNPs associated with mussel shell thickness.
+- 02_baypass_window_rnp_Mcali_launch.sh and 02_baypass_window_rnp_Mcali.R - Perform a window scan to identify regions with the genome that are enriched with outlier SNPs associated with mussel shell thickness.
-- 02_baypass_window_rnp_ph_mean.sh and 02_baypass_window_rnp_ph_mean.R - Peform window scan to identify regions with the genome that are enriched with outlier SNPs associated with mean pH.
+- 02_baypass_window_rnp_ph_mean_launch.sh and 02_baypass_window_rnp_ph_mean.R - Perform a window scan to identify regions with the genome that are enriched with outlier SNPs associated with mean pH.
-- 03_graph_win_Mcali.R - Graph window scan output for mussel shell thickness.
+- 03_graph_win_Mcali.R - Graph the window scan output for mussel shell thickness.
-- 03_graph_win_ph_mean.R - Graph window scan output for mean pH.
+- 03_graph_win_ph_mean.R - Graph the window scan output for mean pH.
-- 04_graph_ph_mean_outliers_win.R - Analyze and graph the Bayes Factors and XTX for the SNPs within the top outlier window.
+- 04_graph_ph_mean_outliers_win.R - For the top outlier window that is enriched with SNPs associated with mean pH, analyze and graph Bayes Factors and genetic differentiation (XTX).
 Additionally, graph allele frequencies for the SNPs with the highest association values.

 09_post_hoc_outlier_analyses:

 - 01_annotate_all_launch.sh and 01_annotate_all.R - Annotate the entire VCF, using a chunked 500-array approach.
-- 02_merge_annotate.R - Merge the output from the previous scripts, and filter for the ~8M SNP dataset.
+- 02_merge_annotate.R - Merge the output from the previous script, and filter for the ~8M SNP dataset.
 - 03_fishers_exact_test.R - Perform Fisher’s Exact Tests to assess if the mean pH model and shell thickness model were enriched with specific genetic variants.
 - 04_baypass_corrected_AF_Mcali_launch.sh and 04_baypass_corrected_AF_Mcali.R - Summarize the baypass corrected allele frequencies (i.e., the mean of the posterior distribution of the alpha ij parameter) for the 5 shell thickness runs.
 - 04_baypass_corrected_AF_ph_launch.sh and 04_baypass_corrected_AF_ph.R - Summarize the baypass corrected allele frequencies (i.e., the mean of the posterior distribution of the alpha ij parameter) for the 5 mean pH runs.